Arvoria/RobaseService/docs/Guide/usage.md

 ExampleRobase:SetAsync("ExtraConfig", NewData, "PUT")
 ```

+This example first creates a Robase at "GetDataHere" and then creates a new table with a single field: `Admin`, which is set to `false`.
+We then tell the Robase that we wish to PUT that new field inside a new table inside the database at the key "ExtraConfig".
+We can do this in several different ways, as shown.

+A PUT request will simply check to see if the data already exists at the given key - and replace it if it does - or it will create a new key and add the data we supplied as it's value, in this case a table with a single field of `Admin`.

 ### Updating your data

-In most cases though, you will want to opt for updating your data instead, in this case, we `UpdateAsync`.
-This method has one key difference from DataStoreService: the `cache` parameter.
+In most cases though, you will want to opt for updating your data instead, in this case, we use `UpdateAsync`.
+This method has one key difference from the [DataStoreService equivalent](https://developer.roblox.com/en-us/api-reference/function/GlobalDataStore/UpdateAsync): the `cache` parameter.
 Robase was made with caches in mind such that you will use fewer requests and can take advantage of the powerful `BatchUpdateAsync` method.
 You can extend upon this feature nicely by writing a custom data handler module and having your saving/updating use Write-through - change the database first, and then the cache.
 Though, we will not be showcasing this functionality here.

+!!! warning
     Currently, neither of these methods support retries and this functionality will have to be written at the call site of these methods.

 #### Using UpdateAsync